christinazyn/Airbnb-New-York-Analysis/README.md

 - [Inside Airbnb](http://insideairbnb.com/get-the-data)
 - [GeoDa Data and lab](https://geodacenter.github.io/data-and-lab/)

-Since this project completed in 2021, I have used the 2021 Airbnb data.
-It has archived in the Inside Airbnb website, but you can find it in this reporsitory or make an archived data request on their website.
+Since this project was completed in 2021, I have used the 2021 Airbnb data.
+Right now, the dataset has archived in the Inside Airbnb website, but you can find it in this reporsitory or make an archived data request on their website.

 ### Data Acuqiztion/Cleaning

 In the initial data preparation phase, I performed the following tasks:

-1. Scape the data by url
+1. Scraped the data by URL
-2. Describe and visualize the data
+2. Described and visualized the data
-3. Clean the data by dropping unrelated variables, convert data type and do some data transformation (joins).
+3. Cleaned the data by dropping unrelated variables, converted data type and did some data transformations.

 ### Data Analysis

-Data analysis involved exploring the Airbnb data to answer key questions, such as:
+This part involved exploring the Airbnb data to answer some key questions, such as:

 - How are Airbnb listings distributed in NYC?
 - What is the relationship within and between demographic features and Airbnb listings?